slimtoolkit/slim/README.md

 ## DEVELOPMENT PROGRESS

-### PHASE 1 (DONE)

-Goal: build basic infrastructure

-Create the "slim" app that:

-*  collects basic container image metadata [DONE]
-*  "reverse engineers" the Dockerfile used to create the target image [DONE]
-*  creates a container replacing/hooking the original entrypoint/cmd [DONE]
-*  creates a new "slim" image from the collected information and artifacts [DONE]

-Create the "slim" launcher that:

-* starts the original application (based on the original entrypoint/cmd data) [DONE]
-* monitors process activity (saving events in a log file) [DONE] (note: doesn't work with all kernels)
-* monitors file activity (saving events in a log file) [DONE]

-### PHASE 2 (DONE)

-* Fix new image permission errors [DONE]
-* Use env data from the original image [DONE]

-### MILESTONE 1 - MINIFIED TEST DOCKER IMAGE (DONE)

-The minified `sample_app` docker image now works!
-We turned a 430MB node.js app container into a 40MB image.

-### PHASE 3 (ACTIVE)
+### PHASE 3 (WIP)

-* Do a better job with links [DONE] The test image is now even smaller (was: 40MB, now: 14.22MB)
-* Make sure it works with other images [WIP, now: node,python,ruby,java].
-* Refactor the time-based container monitoring phase [DONE].
-* Automated interaction with the target container (requires app code analysis) [WIP;DONE - simple version].
-* Auto-generate AppArmor profiles [WIP].
+* Auto-generate AppArmor profiles (almost usable :-))
-* Auto-generate Seccomp filters [USABLE, Docker 1.10+ is required].
-* Split "monitor" from "launcher" (as it's supposed to work :-))
-* Add scripting language dependency discovery to the "scanner" app.
+* Option to pause builder execution to allow manual changes to the minified image artifacts.
 * Support additional command line parameters to specify CMD, VOLUME, ENV info.
+* Better support for command line applications

+### TODO

+* Discover HTTP endpoints to make the HTTP probe more intelligent.
+* Scripting language dependency discovery in the "scanner" app.
+* Explore additional dependency discovery methods.
 * Build/use a custom Boot2docker kernel with every required feature turned on.
-* Explore additional dependency discovery methods.
 * "Live" image create mode - to create new images from containers where users install their applications interactively.

 ## NOTES

-1. The code is still pretty ugly at this point in time :)
+* The code is still not very pretty at this point in time :)
-2. Each app directory contains a dummy `.git` directory because `godep` fails to work without it.